JohnLCaron/rlauxe/docs/Developer.md

     -case sf2024 -toptopdir "/home/you/wherever/cases/sf2024"
 `

-will create a OneAudit election.
-To create a CLCA election, add the flag "-type clca"
+will create a OneAudit election in "/home/you/wherever/cases/sf2024/oa".
+To create a CLCA election, add the flag "-type clca" which will create a Clca election in "/home/you/wherever/cases/sf2024/clca"

+If you want to control where the election is placed, use

+`
+java -classpath cases/build/libs/rlauxe-cases-0.10.2.0-uber.jar org.cryptobiotic.rlauxe.cli.CreateCaseData \
+    -case sf2024 -toptopdir "/home/you/wherever/cases/sf2024" \
+    -output "/home/you/wherever/" -type [clca | oa]
+`

+will create a _type_ election in "/home/you/wherever", taking the cvrs from "/home/you/wherever/cases/sf2024".

 ## rlauxe viewer